 Everyone and their brother wants video as part of their content creation for social media, blogs and websites in general.

-In other words, I need to add videography to my skill set to stay competitive.
+In other words, I needed to add videography to my skill set to stay competitive.
 Whether you want to be a one-man band like I am, or you just want a career as a freelance videographer, this article should help.
 Here’s everything I’ve found about what you need to know to break into the world of freelance videography.

 What you need to become a freelance videographer